deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 “Yeah, well...Whatever’s going on, eight hours gives them time to fix the problem and get in touch, or broadcast an SOS to the RP. ”

 Rebar took a look out the window as if that might achieve anything.
-Even if it was right next to them, *Caledonia*’s matte-black hull would have been invisible anyway.
+Even if it was right next to them, *Caledonia’s* matte-black hull would have been invisible anyway.
 “Okay, well… Grab an MRE and settle in, guys.”
 He advised.
 “Guess it’s time to hurry up and wait.”
 ___
 **Date Point 10y4m1w3d AV**
 **US Embassy, Cairo, Egypt, Earth**